 If you default on your mortgage, your lender can foreclose on your house and sell it to recover its loan.
-If the foreclosure sale proceeds are not enough to pay off your mortgage balance, the unpaid portion is called a deficiency.
+If the foreclosure sale proceeds are not enough to pay off your mortgage balance, the unpaid portion is called a deficiency balance.
 Depending on state law and the terms of your mortgage, your lender may be able to sue you to collect its deficiency balance.

 Just because your foreclosure sale didn’t bring in enough money to pay off your mortgage doesn’t mean that your lender can automatically come after you for the rest.
 Deficiency laws are complex and can vary significantly from state to state.

-Certain states do not permit deficiency judgments after foreclosure.
-Generally, whether your mortgage lender can sue you for a deficiency depends on:
+For instance, some states don’t permit deficiency judgments after foreclosure.
+Generally, whether your mortgage lender can sue you for a deficiency will depend on: